 - Two- to four-hour trainings on bystander intervention by the Prevention Intervention Network open to all students, as well as required training for all student leaders.
 Trainings are available to other employee and student groups, including clubs, classes, and athletic teams.

-- Campus-wide convocations and educational workshops about issues related to sexual harassment, sexual assault, and dating violence.
+- Annual campus-wide convocations or educational workshops about issues related to sexual harassment, sexual assault, and dating violence.

 - Presentation to all new employees and annual review for all employees about GC policy and resources on sexual harassment and assault, and employee roles as Responsible Employees, Officials with Authority, and assist with Campus Security Authority training per Clery Act requirements.

 - Department specific training about preventing sexual harassment as requested by specific departments, such as Theater, Music, Athletics, campus events, and leaders of global education and off-campus courses.

 In addition to the procedure provided in this document, Goshen College will take steps to prevent sexual misconduct by:

 - Integrating into Goshen College’s curriculum, staff training, and community programming initiatives designed to prevent sexual harassment, and to promote awareness and prevention of rape, acquaintance rape, domestic violence, dating violence, sexual assault and stalking.

 - Conducting campus climate surveys to explore issues, events, and attitudes relating to gender equality and sexual misconduct at Goshen College and using the results to inform education, policy revisions, and communication (See Institutional Research for link to specific surveys);

 - Conducting annual training of employees related to their role and responsibilities in this policy and the procedures involve conducting impartial, fair and timely supportive measures and resolution processes for reports of sexual harassment or assault.
 These trainings will be conducted by qualified professionals and organizations to ensure the content of the training complies with the federal and state regulations and supports the College’s mission.